All Products

 Step 1: Remove traffic from application nodes

-• The stopEmbedServer() method in XxlJobExecutor#destroy stops the heartbeat registration mechanism and sends the registryRemove request to XXL-JOB Admin to remove the current executor.
+The stopEmbedServer() method in XxlJobExecutor#destroy stops the heartbeat registration mechanism and sends the registryRemove request to XXL-JOB Admin to remove the current executor.
+However, the address_list field in the xxl_job_group table is not synchronized in real time, so traffic is not effectively removed.

-• Add the subsequent processing logic to the JobRegistryHelper.registryRemove method to update the address_list field in the xxl_job_group table.
+• Add processing logic to the JobRegistryHelper.registryRemove method to update the address_list field in the xxl_job_group table.
 You can also implement the update logic in the freshGroupRegistryInfo method.

 Step 2: Wait for jobs in the queue to complete

-• Modify the subsequent processing logic of the XxlJobExecutor#destroy method to wait for all jobs in the queue to complete.
-The following sample code shows an example.
+Modify the XxlJobExecutor#destroy method to wait for all jobs in the queue to complete:

 public void destroy(){